 What remains of the wreck are 3 boilers, 2 large and one smaller boiler and lots of twisted metal.
 If you head in a south west direction, away from the boilers, you head towards the stern.
 The stern is well broken with lots of twisted metal, with some plates standing a few metres above the sea bed.
 The large steering quadrant is visible amongst the broken wreckage.
 With resident conger eels, wrasse and pollack cruising around, it is quite a nice dive.

 Maximum depth is 26m on a high water springs.

-The wreck is in two major pieces a little distance from each other, it is very flat after being dynamited due to it being a hazard to shipping.
+The wreck is in three pieces, two with significant pieces left.
+These areas are a little distance from each other.
+The site is very flat after being reduced by HMS Caldy in 1949, the highest part is only a few metres from the sea bed.
 The two pieces are at 23m and 28m at high water.
-Slack water is required to dive the Caroni Rivers wreck.
+Slack water, or very close to slack water, is required to dive any of the Caroni Rivers wreck.